c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ## Interfacing with C

-For C the interface to C3, the `Excuse` of type `anyfault` is returned as the regular return while the result is passed by reference:
+For C the interface to C3, the “Excuse” of type `anyfault` is returned as the regular return while the “Result” is passed by reference:

 C3 code:
 ```c3